Ross65536/LTW/README.txt

 --- Libraries Used:

-* Google's reCaptcha V2: on login, register, edit info pages
+* Google's reCaptcha V2: js and PHP on login, register, edit info pages